Imagine a great play list, the wind in your face and the freedom of the…

 At the time it happened, the most expensive natural catastrophe in terms of property damage was a horrific hailstorm that struck Calgary on September 7, 1991.
 Insurance companies paid about $400 million to repair over 65,000 cars, 60,000 homes and businesses, and a number of aircraft.

-There are 522 airports with paved runways, 931 airports with unpaved runways.
+One of the interesting facts about Canada is that there are 522 airports with paved runways, and 931 airports with unpaved runways.

 Read: Herschel Island: A Must Do Day Trip from Inuvik